sagaryonjan/Client-Application/README.md

 ## Client Application

-Client Application site is small application where user can manage clients and their detail
+Client Application site is small application where user can manage clients and their details

-### Context
+### Application Feature

-This is a simple coding task not a coding challenge.
-This has only **Create and Read** of the small CRUD part for the client section of the application.
+1. User Must Register and Login to Manage Clients
+1. User can create, read , edit and delete the client
+1. User can also export csv file form the list file
+1. Jquery Validation and Server Side Validation is added